ryanslikesocool/Anaglyph3D/README.md

 Open the package to install into the project's Plugins folder.

 ## Usage
+In your URP asset, enable depth and opaque textures.\
 In your Forward Renderer asset, add the Anaglyph 3D render feature and change settings as desired.

 | Property | Information |